why Arrival [ARVL] is a Good Choice for Investors After New Price Target of $12.24

 Arrival (NASDAQ: ARVL) today reported unaudited preliminary financial results for the fourth quarter and full year ended December 31, 2021.

-Arrival represents 606.16 million in outstanding shares, while the company has a total market value of $2.14 billion with the latest information.
-ARVL stock price has been found in the range of $3.04 to $3.22.

-If compared to the average trading volume of 6.93M shares, ARVL reached a trading volume of 7691008 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 7.57M shares, ARVL reached a trading volume of 15185292 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARVL shares is $12.24 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARVL stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.